 Funding was allocated to provide our children with an enrichment program, which was facilitated by Premier Sport with our staff working alongside.
 The children participated in sports which they wouldn't normally access, for example handball, fencing and archery; and they loved the challenge of trying these new activities.
 Following the success of this program, our children will again be provided with a similar opportunity during the latter part of the 2017/18 summer term.
 Funding was also used to provide the children across the Academy with a sports enrichment day focussed on team building skills, which was a wonderful success in every way.

-In previous years, funding has been used to allow our KS2 children to attend swimming lessons at Flitwick Leisure Centre; however this no longer falls within the remit of the Government funding.
+Funding has been used to allow our KS2 children to attend swimming lessons at Flitwick Leisure Centre; however this doesn't fall within the remit of the Government funding.